 Filling a Void in Immunotherapy Assessment

 Currently, there are no imaging biomarkers that can predict a patient’s response to immunotherapy.
-Clinicians can only view tumor growth or regression by looking at the quantity of cell growth promoters, like glucose or glutamine, that are taken up by the tumor.
-An option to perform earlier and more specific assessment could inform decisions to switch therapies or stay the course.
+Clinicians can only view tumor growth or regression by looking at the quantity of cell growth promoters, like glucose or glutamine, that is taken up by the tumor.
+An option to perform earlier and more specific assessments could inform decisions to switch therapies or stay the course.

 “The field of immunotherapy is moving very rapidly, and largely without sufficient predictive and quantitative biomarkers.”

 Developing such a biomarker for immunotherapy would require tracking T cells.
 Manning and his team will start by targeting a specific receptor, CD8.
 A small molecule will be labeled with the radioisotope F-18 and delivered to bind with CD8 sites, illuminating T cells throughout the body.

 The new PET scans would also quantify the body’s T cell reserves in organs like the spleen to predict sufficient or insufficient immune response.
 Accumulation of T cells in other organs, a particular concern in avoiding cardiomyopathy, could be assessed.
 Multiple tumors could be imaged synchronously.
 Small areas of metastases would illuminate.

 “Between Indi Molecular’s platform and Vanderbilt’s resources, we are uniquely positioned to do this work,” Manning said.
 “Indi Molecular has the screening technology to identify peptides that target unique features of proteins.”

 Manning says the biggest challenge will be to prioritize which peptide is most effective, instead of using a group of peptides to hit the target.
 “The endpoint of this research is going to be about prioritizing something to bridge to a first-in-human study.”